Ohio / Columbiana County

 Healthcare

-Hanoverton residents have access to quality healthcare with major hospitals like Salem Regional Medical Center nearby.
-The area has a physician-to-resident ratio of 1.6 per 1,000 and over 90% of residents carry health insurance.
-Emergency and general medical services are conveniently available within a short drive.
+Hanoverton residents have access to quality healthcare, with major hospitals like Salem Regional Medical Center and Mercy Health – St. Elizabeth Boardman Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 1.6 per 1,000 people and 90.8% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals